paulovn/ml-vm-notebook/README.md

 This instance builds on the `tid-spark/base64` VM (which already provides all the needed software packages).
 On top of that, it configures and launches a Spark notebook process, exported as an HTTP service to a local port.
+It allows launching kernels in Python 2.7 (plain), Python 2.7 + Spark (pyspark), Scala + Spark and R.

 The repository also contains a number of example notebooks.